 - Oak: Oak is great for smoking beef but it can overwhelm poultry.

-It is also important to make sure that wood is safe for smoking no matter what type of meat you’re cooking.
+It is also important to make sure that wood is safe for smoking no matter what type of meat (like these best cuts for smoking) you’re cooking.
 With that in mind, here are some woods you will want to avoid.

 Woods that contain toxins: The toxins from the wood can get into your food and poison you.
 Woods with toxins you will want to avoid include mangrove, poisonous walnut, sassafras, yew, oleander, tambootie and laburnum.